-It is often difficult to estimate both observation error and process variability.
-Here we have assumed a σ obs=0.15 which corresponds to an approximate CV of 15%.
+Attaining estimates of both observation error and process variability is often difficult.
+Here a sobs=0.15 was assumed to correspond to an approximate CV of 15 percent.

-For some of the populations there are two comparable ways of fitting the data.
-Either, high productivity and low capacity, or low productivity and high capacity.
-This can be seen in the joint posterior distributions (Figure 16).
-This can be seen in the SR fits above as well.
-Notice that for three of the populations (Trinity, Bogus, Shasta) a noticeable proportion of the posterior for productivity fell below replacement (i.e., productivity >1).
-Also, you can see that the posterior is bumping up against the upper bound on productivity for some of the populations.
+For some of the populations, two comparable ways of fitting the data are available: high productivity and low capacity, or low productivity and high capacity.
+This can be seen in the joint posterior distributions (Figure 16) and in the spawner-recruit fits above as well.
+For three of the populations (Trinity, Bogus, Shasta) a noticeable proportion of the posterior for productivity fell below replacement (i.e., productivity >1).
+Also, the posterior is bumping up against the upper bound of the prior on productivity for some of the populations.

 Figure 15.
-Dashed lines are the individual least squares fits.
-The solid line and gray band represent the medians and 80% pointwise credible intervals (Not prediction intervals).
+Individual least squares fits (dashed lines).
+The solid line and gray band represent the medians and 80% pointwise credible intervals (not prediction intervals).
 The black points are the predicted Spawners and Recruits, and the blue bands represent the 80% credible intervals.
 The open circles are observed spawners and the naive Recruits estimates.